 Reclamation executed a cooperative agreement with Muddy Creek Irrigation Company in September of 2018 and construction began in October 2019.
 The project budget is \$4,6 M to pipe approximately 9.5 miles of existing, unlined earthen irrigation ditch located near Emery, Utah.
 This will result in an annual salt load reduction of approximately 3,186 tons to the Colorado River at a cost effectiveness of \$57.78 per ton.
-The piping project will consist of buried HDPE pipe and the work was completed April 30, 2023.
+The project was completed and the agreement is being closed with a deobligation of \$624,442 going back to the BSP fund.